Chemnitz Hauptbahnhof

-Chemnitz Hauptbahnhof is the main railway station in Chemnitz in Germany.
+Chemnitz Hauptbahnhof is the main railway station in Chemnitz in Saxony, Germany.

 Station building

 The station has a combination of terminating and through platforms.
 Platform tracks 5 to 9 terminate and tracks 1 to 4 and 10 to 14 continue to the west of Chemnitz towards Zwickau, Nuremberg and Göttingen.
 Tracks 11 to 14 are reached by a passenger subway.
 The subway also passes under tracks 15 and 16, which have no platforms.
 The platforms are also accessible by lift.
 From 15 December 2002 until 17 February 2013, "Chemnitz model" tram-trains of the City-Bahn Chemnitz operated from platform 102 (a tram track) in the station forecourt.
 The tram-train services now use platforms 1 to 4.